FORT-Protocol/Docs/Fort/Options.md

 ## Introduction to Options

-Hedge options are standard European-style options, European-style options with fixed risks and variable returns, which cannot be exercised in advance.
+Fort options are standard European-style options, European-style options with fixed risks and variable returns, which cannot be exercised in advance.
 When settling, if it is a in-the-money option, the return will be calculated based on the spread between the spot price and the strike price; if it is a out-of-money option, the return will be 0.

 DAO acts as the seller of the option and the user acts as the buyer of the option, and can choose 2 directions: call and put; the user can buy its option in the trading pair supported by the system and settle the option after it expires.
 Unlike traditional financial markets the premium for opening a position and the proceeds for settlement are both DCU.